-The 1998 Stock Option Plan (the "1998 Plan"), which the Board approved in September 1998, provides for the granting of options to purchase an aggregate of not more than 50,000 shares of the Company's common stock.
+The 1998 Stock Option Plan (the "1998 Plan"), which the Board approved in September 1998, provides for the granting of options to purchase an aggregate of not more than 100,000 shares, adjusted for a two-for-one stock split, of the Company's common stock.
 The Plan provides for the grant of non-qualified stock options to non-employee directors.
 Non-qualified stock options are granted at fair value of the stock at the date of the grant as determined by the Board of Directors.
 The options vest over three years and have a maximum term of ten years.
 With the implementation of the 1998 Plan, no further stock options were granted under the 1993 Stock Option Plan.
+In August 2001, the 1998 Plan was terminated.